FTC7393/evlib_book/src/intro/setup.md

 ### ElectronVolts Library

 The latest version of the ElectronVolts library does not exist, as of yet, in its own repository.
 You can find a copy of it on the [ElectronVolts github page](www.example.com), on the current year's repository and branch, in `TeamCode/src/main/java/ftc`.
-For example, for the 2021-2022 season, the current branch is Season2021, on repository __.
-Copy all the files in that directory directly into your project's working folder anywhere you like.
+For example, during the 2021-2022 season, it was in [FtcRobotController](https://github.com/FTC7393/FtcRobotController), on branch [Season2021](https://github.com/FTC7393/FtcRobotController/tree/Season2021).
+Copy all the files in that directory to anywhere within your project's working folder.